RohitTheCoderr/NamasteWithReact/README.md

 but for loading it consume same time in this time we show on this screen something else like loading... ect.  for handle this time react have a Suspance function it is use for show something esle like loading. for more understanding goto app.js component and see Grocery component and how to route it
   <!-- but when your application is small like some component then withought using lazy funtion its fine -->

+### Higher Order function :- higher order function is nothing else its just a function its take a component and return a component
+* example  : use prometed tag on thi card see video no 11 0 to 23 minutes

+# note:- after Higher ORder Function we leaarn about
+### White is Control and uncontrol conmponent
+lifting the component